Why is hypoglycemia the elephant in the room?

 The moral of the parable is that “experts” may lay claim to absolute truths based on their subjective experience while ignoring contradictory evidence.
 This fable holds so true when the subject of hypoglycemia comes forward either in a conversation or the written word.
 Most likely this occurs because there are many types of hypoglycemia and many causes, so advice often seems confusing and conflicting.
 What is certain is that hypoglycemia is one of the most perplexing, complicated, misunderstood, and misdiagnosed conditions of the 21st century.
 It’s not clearly understood by many in the medical profession, who often diagnose and treat patients by addressing symptomatic aspects of hypoglycemia versus the root causes.

 The Hypoglycemia Support Foundation has been a patient’s advocate for almost four decades.
-Because we were founded by a patient, we have a special understanding and approach that puts YOU at the center of the conversation.
-We also bring together the expert opinions of health care leaders who challenge the status quo and look to the source of metabolic disorders such as blood sugar dysregulation.
+Because we were founded by a patient, we have a special understanding and approach that places YOU at the center of the conversation.
+Informed by decades of direct experience with the condition, we emphasize diet and lifestyle solutions for controlling and eliminating hypoglycemia, in addition to what modern medicine has to offer.
+Identifying and sharing important patient narratives, we also bring together the expert opinions of diverse health care leaders who challenge the status quo and look to the source of metabolic disorders (such as blood sugar dysregulation).
 We believe in the power of community and that powerful networks are essential to healthcare, healing and staying healthy.

-Below we answer a few of the most frequently asked questions about hypoglycemia.
-Our medical advisors are world renowned and we bring forty years of experience in helping patients find answers that are often challenging to find in conventional health care settings.
+Below we answer a few of the most frequently asked questions about hypoglycemia – just a selection from our frequently asked questions page .
+HSF medical advisors are world-renowned and the HSF has forty years of experience in helping patients find answers that are often challenging to find in conventional health care settings.
 If you spend a little time on this website, you will find many strategies and practical solutions that will help you reach your goal on your journey to optimal health.
 So, welcome and let’s get started on this healing journey together!